OpenCTI-Platform/docs/docs/usage/indicators-lifecycle.md

 ### Upating score

-Updating score restart a decay lifecycle computation with the decay rule that is already stored in the indicator.
+Updating score restarts a decay lifecycle computation with the decay rule that is already stored in the indicator.
 It means that the valid until date is updated along with a score update.

 ### Updating the revoke state